jonalinux/Polybar-Arch-gnome/README.md

 ![POLYBAR](https://user-images.githubusercontent.com/103053714/166112607-81fed300-a459-4ba5-8ce5-59d382e4caca.png)

 # Install polybar for gnome
-1. First install Polybar from https://github.com/polybar/polybar
+1. First install Polybar from https://github.com/polybar/polybar , Copy the folder polybar in ~/./config

 ## Fonts
-2. ll Iosevka fonts necessary for icon https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka
+2. Install Iosevka fonts necessary for icon https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka
+3. install SF Pro Display for text.

 - font-0 = "SF Pro Display:antialias=true:pixelsize=10;2"
 - font-1 = "Iosevka Nerd Font:pixelsize=12;3" https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Iosevka

-4. Copy the folder polybar in ~/./config
-5. select polybar.desktop
+## polybar.desktop
+4. For autostart, open the file with editor and set your username in the Exec=/home/[USER]/.config/polybar/launch.sh, put in /home/.config/autostart and /usr/share/applications

+5. you can choose wich module to show on your polybar, depending if you have all package for example if you use nvidia gpu or not.

-# Modules
+## Modules
 - Show user@hostname info / click-left open jgmenu (if you have)
 - Packages count pacman
 - Update status / click-left: install update (Prerequisites: sudo pacman -S pacman-contrib)